Banjoman221/MyFrontEndArcadeGamey/README.md

 ## How To Run The Game

-To successfully run the game you must
+To successfully run the game you must:

 1. Go to my [github arcade game page ](https://github.com/Banjoman221/MyFrontEndArcadeGamey.git)download the zip file by going to the clone or download button and download the required zip file.